gholler-sopra/hydrator-plugins/transform-plugins/docs/Decryptor-transform.md

 ## Description
-Field Decryptor is an open source accelerator that decrypts one or more fields in input records using a keystore which must be present on all nodes of the cluster.
+Field Decryptor is an open source accelerator that decrypts fields in input records using a keystore which must be present on all nodes of the cluster.

 **Note:**
 - Only the fields of type `bytes` are allowed for decryption.

+**Use Case**

+Suppose you have an input record from which you want to decrypt one or more fields.
+You can do so using Field Decryptor by making the following configurational changes.

 ## Configuration

+The following pointers describe the fields as displayed in the accelerator properties dialog box.

 **decryptFields** Specify the fields to be decrypted, separated by commas.

 **schema** Specify the Schema to pull records from.